 Leasing a vehicle can be an attractive alternative to buying one.
 It can offer the chance to drive a higher-priced, better-equipped car.
 But before signing the lease, be aware of some considerations that may be hidden in the fine print.

 A lease is essentially an agreement to rent a vehicle for a long term.
 When you lease a vehicle, you pay to use the vehicle over a set period of time, typically three to five years.

 The advantages of leasing

 On the surface, leasing can be more appealing than buying.
 Your monthly lease payments are typically much lower than the monthly payments on a car loan.
-Then, after enjoying the most trouble-free three or five years of the vehicle’s life, you bring it back to the dealership and get another new one.
+Then, after enjoying the most trouble-free span of the vehicle’s life, you bring it back to the dealership and get another new one.

 And there are other advantages to leasing:

 there’s often no down payment required when leasing, or only a low one

 taxes may be lower because they're based on monthly payments (rather than the purchase price)